Millions of Muslims around the UK and the world are celebrating the festival of Eid al-Fitr.

-During the month, believers also head to the mosque for an additional night prayer called Taraweeh.
-This is only held during Ramadan.
+During this month, many believers also perform an additional night prayer called Taraweeh.
+This only takes place during Ramadan.

 How are the dates for Ramadan and Eid set?

-The Islamic calendar follows the lunar calendar of 12 months.
+The Islamic calendar follows the 12-month lunar calendar.

 The month of Ramadan is the ninth of the year, and Eid is celebrated at the beginning of the 10th month, Shawwal.